MicroEJ/docs/SDK6UserGuide/buildVirtualDevice.rst

 .. _sdk_6_buildVirtualDevice_with_multiple_vee_ports:

-Build a Virtual Device with multiple VEE Ports
+Build a Virtual Device with Multiple VEE Ports
 ----------------------------------------------

 Only one VEE Port can be used to build the Virtual Device of an Application.